-Happy Friday, everyone!
-I have a tasty soup recipe to share today that was inspired by my recent stay at the Bonneville Hot Springs Resort & Spa.
-Jesse and I ate my birthday dinner in the restaurant at the resort, and started off our meal with a cup of their soup special that evening, which was a curried cauliflower soup.
-The waitress sold us pretty quickly on it, especially once she told us it was both gluten and dairy-free (it was also vegan, but that was not a concern).
-The soup was even better than we expected and we both found ourselves scraping the bottom of our cup to get every last bit of puree.
+This tasty roasted cauliflower curry soup was inspired by my recent stay at the Bonneville Hot Springs Resort & Spa.
+Jesse and I ate my birthday dinner in the restaurant at the resort, and started off our meal with a cup of their curried cauliflower soup.
+The waitress sold us pretty quickly on it, especially once she told us it was both gluten and dairy-free.
+The soup was even better than we expected and we both found ourselves scraping the bottom of our cup to get every last bite.

 Keep in mind, there is no protein added to the soup, so you’ll want to have something on the side for a complete meal.
 Otherwise, this isn’t going to fill you up very much.
 We ate ours with some local curry lamb sausage and dunked bites into the soup.
 It was awesome!
 A hearty salad with roasted chicken, beef or lamb mixed in would pair nicely as well.